neu-se/CS4530-CS5500-Spring-2021/assignments/hw3.md

   it('Rejects invalid session tokens, even if otherwise valid room id', async () => {
   });
   it('Dispatches movement updates to all clients in the same room', async () => {
   });
-  it('Does not dispatch movement updates from one room to another room', async () => {
-    // TODO: I think this test might be asking for too much, maybe we shouldn't ask them to write it. - JSB });
   it('Invalidates the user session after disconnection', async () => {
   });